nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Existing tag will be removed if one of the input tags matches the existing tag.
 * If no `TAG` is provided, all tags of the person will be deleted.
 * `TAG` is case-sensitive
+* If there are duplicate people after deleting tags, these tags will not be deleted.

 For example: